brewczynskib/Forum-App/README.md

 # ForumApp
 <br />
 <br />
-In this project u can create new account and login into welcome page .
-Then u can change ur password or create new topic on forum .
+In this project you can create a new account and log in to the user page.
+Then u can change ur password or create a new topic on forum .
 <br />
 During this project I learned how to use basics of:
 <br />